Skip to main content

 This purpose of this course is to present a number of topics that highlight the influence of electronic structure in coordination compounds on determining molecular and solid-state structure, bonding, reactivity, and magnetic behavior.
 Of particular focus are topics not commonly covered in upper-division undergraduate inorganic courses, especially those relevant to areas of active chemical research.
 Much of the content and examples will be taken directly from the primary chemistry literature.
 The first approximately 60% of the course will be comprised of lectures, with the remainder involving short critical literature review student presentations.

-CHEM 435-0 – Advanced Inorganic Chemistry: Electronic Spectroscopy of Complexes of the Transition Elements
+CHEM 435-0 – Advanced Inorganic Chemistry

 CHEM 435-0 – Advanced Inorganic Chemistry: Solid State Chemistry